dr-crunch/nullification-loops/README.md

 ### **II.
 Evidentiary Records & Communication Logs (Image Files)**

-* **albert-dolan-emails.png**: A log of communications with Mr Albert Dolan TD, including pre-litigation notices and survey requests from February 2026 and earlier.
+* **albert-dolan-emails.png**: A log of communications with Mr Albert Dolan TD (Leas-Cathaoirleach, Committee on Public Petitions and the Ombudsmen) including pre-litigation notices and survey requests from February 2026 and earlier.
-* **louise-oreilly-emails.png**: Documentation of emails to Ms Louise O'Reilly TD spanning from March 2020 to February 2026, covering topics from pandemic preparedness to governance failure.
+* **louise-oreilly-emails.png**: Documentation of emails to Ms Louise O'Reilly TD (Chathaoirleach, Committee on Public Petitions and the Ombudsmen) spanning from March 2020 to February 2026, covering topics from pandemic preparedness to governance failure.
 * **thomas-byrne-email-community-call.png**: A record of correspondence with Minister of State Thomas Byrne regarding Operations Research in Irish governance and pandemic preparedness.
 * **holly-cairns-emails.png**: Documentation of communications with Ms Holly Cairns TD concerning legislative action on governance failure.
 * **neale-richmond-emails-tall.png**: Multiple, clear signals to aid and resolve the matter; silence since 2020.
 NB: Minister Richmond is named on the Annex II Supplemental List.